cashubtc/nuts/CTF.md

    - If omitted: applies `default_keyset_creation`.
 4. If condition exists with matching config and requested keyset set: returns existing `condition_id` and keysets (idempotent).
 The mint MUST NOT charge the registration fee on this path — see [Registration Fee](#registration-fee).
 5. If condition exists with different config or requested keyset set: error 13028
-6. If new: charges the registration fee (if any), stores the condition, creates keysets, and returns `condition_id` and `keysets` — all in a single atomic transaction (see [Registration Fee](#registration-fee))
+6. If new: charges the registration fee (if any), stores the condition, creates keysets, and returns `condition_id`, `keysets`, and any fee `change` — all in a single atomic transaction (see [Registration Fee](#registration-fee))

 The mint MUST make condition registration idempotent.
 Mints MAY charge a [registration fee](#registration-fee) and/or require [NUT-21][21] or [NUT-22][22] authentication for DoS prevention.

 ### Registration Fee

-To bound condition-registration spam, a mint MAY charge a non-refundable fee per new condition, advertised via [Mint Info Setting](#mint-info-setting).
+To bound condition-registration spam, a mint MAY charge a fee per new condition, advertised via [Mint Info Setting](#mint-info-setting).
 The required amount, denominated in the `collateral` unit, is:

 ```
 required_fee = registration_fee_base + registration_fee_per_keyset * num_keysets